10 of the best bathroom plants

 Nephrolepis exaltata (Boston fern)

-The Boston fern, and ferns in general, make ideal bathroom plants as they love moist air.
-Keep the potting mix moist at all times, but never waterlogged.
-Mist the leaves regularly or let the shower steam do the work.
-They are best placed away from direct sunlight so the leaves aren’t scorched and will thrive in medium to bright light.
+The Boston fern, Nephrolepis exaltata, and ferns in general, make ideal bathroom plants as they love moist air.
+Keep the potting mix moist at all times, but never let it become waterlogged – allow any excess to drain away after watering.
+Mist the leaves regularly or let the steam from a bath or shower do the work.
+Boston ferns are best placed away from direct sunlight so the leaves aren’t scorched by the sun and will thrive in medium to bright light.
+The elegant arching fronds look especially great in a hanging planter.

 Spathiphyllum (peace lily)

-If you have a dark bathroom, a peace lily may be a good choice as it can handle medium to low light (although if you want the white flowers to bloom, place it somewhere with direct light).
-The soil should be kept moist but never wet, and these bathroom plants can handle long periods of time without watering.
+If you have a darker bathroom, a peace lily may be a good choice as it can handle medium to low light (although if you want the white flowers to bloom, place it somewhere with direct light).
+The soil should be kept moist but never wet, and these bathroom plants can handle long periods of time without watering – they wilt rather alarmingly when they do, but perk up quickly.

 Phalaenopsis (moth orchid)

-The flowers of the moth orchid can last for months, with re-flowering occurring year after year with the right care.
-They prefer under-watering to over-watering and it's best to water only the roots, keeping the flowers and leaves dry.
+The flowers of the moth orchid can last for weeks, with re-flowering occurring year after year with the right care.
+Orchids prefer under-watering to over-watering and it's best to water only the roots, keeping the flowers and leaves dry.
 These are perfect bathroom plants and thrive best in a bright room away from direct sunlight.

 Chlorophytum comosum (spider plant)

-So called because it is supposedly impossible to kill (even in the dark), devil's ivy grows naturally in tropical forests, so is another lover of humid conditions, so an ideal plant for your bathroom.
+So called because it is supposedly impossible to kill, devil's ivy grows naturally in tropical forests, so is another lover of humid conditions, and an ideal plant for your bathroom.
 It only needs a light watering if the top two inches of soil are dry and it can be grown in either soil or in vases of water, and is tolerant of both light and dark rooms.
-Win win.

 The Chinese evergreen is native to Asia and New Guinea and comes in a variety of shades, from light green to red to silver.
 Generally, the lighter in shade the leaves are, the more light it needs to stay happy.
-It is best kept in a warm and moist soil, so a bathroom windowsill is ideal (as long as there are no draughts) and keep it in a slightly acidic potting soil.
-Mist this bathroom plant it in the summer to increase its humidity.
+It is best kept in a warm and moist soil.
+Keep it in a slightly acidic potting soil.
+'Crete' is a has beautiful red-splashed leaves.